Muhammed-Ali-01/location-manager/readme.md

 cd  location-manager
 ```

-3. Checkout to the developer branch:
+3. You can checkout to the developer branch:
 ```bash
 git checkout developer
 ```